 If you’re looking to do a cash-out refinance, you’ll have to wait at least six months since your last refinance.
 You’ll also need to make sure you have enough equity to withdraw cash.
 Most lenders will only allow you to take out 80% to 90% of your equity.
 So, if you’ve already done a cash-out refinance and you haven’t had enough time to build more equity, another cash-out refinance may not be worth it.

 Here are some pointers for navigating the mortgage refinance process:

 - Consider your loan term and what you can afford.
-The most common loan terms are 30-year and 15-year terms, though some lenders allow custom terms.
-Think about whether it’s worth making higher monthly payments with a shorter term in exchange for paying less interest overall.
-Alternately, a longer term would reduce your payment but cost you more in interest.
+The most common loan terms are 30 years and 15 years, though some lenders allow custom terms.
+Think about whether it’s worth making higher monthly payments in exchange for a shorter term and paying less interest overall.
+Alternatively, a longer term would reduce your payment but cost you more in interest.

 - Get a rate lock.
 A rate lock can help you secure a low interest rate that won’t change between the time you apply for a refinance and the time you close.

 - Consider using a mortgage broker.
 A mortgage broker will negotiate with lenders on your behalf to help you get the best possible terms on your refinance.
 If your financial situation is complicated or your credit isn’t so great, a broker could help you get a better interest rate.

 Here are answers to some common questions about refinancing your mortgage.